smithy-lang/smithy/docs/source/spec/core/selectors.rst

 Attribute comparisons can be made case-insensitive by preceding the closing bracket with ``i``.

-The following selector matches shapes that have a documentation string that case-insensitively contains the word "FIXME":
+The following selector matches shapes that have a :ref:`httpQuery-trait` that case-insensitively contains the word "token":

 .. code-block:: none

-    [trait|documentation*=FIXME i]
+    [trait|httpQuery*=token i]

 Attribute comparators
 ---------------------

-Attribute selectors support the following comparators:
+Attribute selectors support the following :token:`comparators <selector_comparator>`:

 .. list-table::
     :header-rows: 1